ratfactor/ziglings/README.md

 ![ziglings](https://user-images.githubusercontent.com/1458409/109398392-c1069500-790a-11eb-8ed4-7d7d74d32666.jpg)

-Those tiny broken programs need your help!
+Those broken programs need your help!
 (You'll also save the planet from evil aliens and help some friendly elephants stick together, which is very sweet of you.)